mrcorale/InventoryHub/README.md

 ---

 📜 License

 This project is licensed under the MIT License.

-Would you like me to make it **slightly longer**, including a short “Reflective Summary” section explaining how **Microsoft Copilot** helped you through integration, debugging, and optimization (as required in your assignment rubric)?